 B i o g r a p h y

-He was the accompanist for international masterclasses and recitals by great singers such as Ann Murray, Matthew Rose, James Newby (rising star series), Samuel Hasselhorn, Héloise Mas, Edith Wiens, Maxim Mikhailov, Charlotte Wajnberg, Chen Reiss, Ferdinand von Bothmer, Thomas Allen, Sergei Leiferkus, Gary Jankowski, Danylo Matviienko, Yuriy Hadzetsky, Sooyeon Lee and he was an accompanist at the International Queen Elisabeth Competition for Voice in Brussels, 2018 & 2023.
+He was the accompanist for international masterclasses and recitals by great singers such as Ann Murray, James Newby (rising star series), Samuel Hasselhorn, Matthew Rose,Karen Vermeiren, Héloise Mas, Edith Wiens, Maxim Mikhailov, Charlotte Wajnberg, Ferdinand von Bothmer, Thomas Allen, Sergei Leiferkus, Gary Jankowski, Danylo Matviienko, Yuriy Hadzetsky, Sooyeon Lee and he was an accompanist at the International Queen Elisabeth Competition for Voice in Brussels, 2018 & 2023.